Leerburg »

 What Kind of Crate?

-We like to use plastic airline type crates to keep our dogs in.
-They contain the hair better than wire crates and if there is a mess in the crate they are easier to drag outside and hose down.
+We like to use plastic airline-type crates to keep our dogs in.
+They contain the hair better than wire crates and if there is a mess in the crate, they are easier to drag outside and hose down.

 I used to recommend wire crates.
 Over time I changed my mind on them for most people.
-The wire crates are more secure than a plastic crate.
-Clips (like those used on dog leashes) can be used to secure the crate door.
+Simply put, wire crates aren't necessary unless your dog has learned how to break out of an airline crate.
+With wire crates, you can add extra security by using clips (like those used on dog leashes) to keep the crate door closed.

-With that said, once a dog has learned to break out of an airline crate or one of these wire crates the only option left are the custom built aluminum crates we sell.
-They are not cheap but no dog will ever break out of them and they last a life time.
+With that said, once a dog has learned to break out of an airline crate or one of these wire crates the only option left are the custom-built aluminum crates we sell.
+They are not cheap but no dog will ever break out of them and they last a lifetime.

 Petting or Praising the New Dog

-In the social isolation period I never pet my new dog.
-After that I pet the dog but only if it does something I have asked it to do and I never over do it.
+In the social isolation period, I never pet my new dog.
+After that, I pet the dog but only if it does something I have asked it to do and I never overdo it.

 I am also very careful about when I pet him and what I pet him for.
-In other words I don’t just walk up to the dog and start to pet him.
+In other words, I don't just walk up to the dog and start to pet him.

-Only pet your dog on YOUR TERMS - never when the dog wants to be petted!
+Only pet your dog on your terms—never when the dog wants to be petted!

 Demanding to be petted by an adult dog is a sign of dominance.
-The dog never decides when it's time to get petted-- the pack leader makes those decisions.
+The dog never decides when it's time to get petted—the pack leader makes those decisions.

 This is a huge pack drive issue.
-The Alpha member of the pack goes to lower ranking members and expects to be groomed.
+The Alpha member of the pack goes to lower-ranking members and expects to be groomed.

 Playing with My Dog